MaikZandvliet/bahtinov/README.md

 * kapteyn (https://www.astro.rug.nl/software/kapteyn/)
 * focusfunctions (in directory)

 First draft implementing the Bahtinov technique to determine the focus.
 Several manual parameters must be used in this version.
-Will be further updated after images obtained from observations in Nijmegen having tracking available.
+Will be further updated after images obtained from observations in Nijmegen having tracking are available.